timschlechter/SpecResults/README.md

 ==================

 __1. Add one or more of the reporting plugins to your SpecFlow project:__
+* [SpecFlow.Reporting.Json](https://www.nuget.org/packages/SpecFlow.Reporting.Json/): generates a Json report
 * [SpecFlow.Reporting.Text](https://www.nuget.org/packages/SpecFlow.Reporting.Text/): generates a plain text report
-* [SpecFlow.Reporting.Json](https://www.nuget.org/packages/SpecFlow.Reporting.Text/): generates a JSON report
+* [SpecFlow.Reporting.Xml](https://www.nuget.org/packages/SpecFlow.Reporting.Xml/): generates a Xml report

 Register the reporter in the stepflow section in your app.config:
 <pre>